Deflation: Causes and corresponding types

 Deflation is the natural condition of economies when the supply of money is fixed, or does not grow as quickly as population and the economy.
 When this happens, the available amount of hard currency per person falls, in effect making money more scarce, and consequently, the purchasing power of each unit of currency increases.
 Deflation also occurs when improvements in production efficiency lower the overall price of goods.
 Competition in the marketplace often prompts those producers to apply at least some portion of these cost savings into reducing the asking price for their goods.
 When this happens, consumers pay less for those goods, and consequently, deflation has occurred, since purchasing power has increased.

-Rising productivity and reduced transportation cost created structural deflation during the accelerated productivity era from 1870–1900, but there was mild inflation for about a decade before the establishment of the Federal Reserve in 1913.
+Rising productivity and reduced transportation cost created structural deflation during the accelerated productivity era from 1870 to 1900, but there was mild inflation for about a decade before the establishment of the Federal Reserve in 1913.
 There was inflation during World War I, but deflation returned again after the war and during the 1930s depression.
 Most nations abandoned the gold standard in the 1930s so that there is less reason to expect deflation, aside from the collapse of speculative asset classes, under a fiat monetary system with low productivity growth.

 In mainstream economics, deflation may be caused by a combination of the supply and demand for goods and the supply and demand for money, specifically the supply of money going down and the supply of goods going up.
 Historic episodes of deflation have often been associated with the supply of goods going up (due to increased productivity) without an increase in the supply of money, or (as with the Great Depression and possibly Japan in the early 1990s) the demand for goods going down combined with a decrease in the money supply.
 Studies of the Great Depression by Ben Bernanke have indicated that, in response to decreased demand, the Federal Reserve of the time decreased the money supply, hence contributing to deflation.